-19. The ONE Thing
+30. The ONE Thing

 For the extremely busy folks, this book is for you.
 If you want less on your plate and more for your life and career, this is the book to pick up.

-‘The ONE Thing’ is a book that’s written to bring your life and work into focus.
+The ONE Thing is a book that’s written to bring your life and work into focus.
 It teaches you how to cut through the clutter, achieve better results in less time, master what matters most to you, and ease yourself from stress all at the same time.

-20. The 15 Invaluable Laws of Growth: Live Them and Reach Your Potential
+33. The 15 Invaluable Laws of Growth: Live Them and Reach Your Potential

-Similar to other list-based books that establish laws, this particular book focuses on the overall guiding principles of growth.
+The 15 Invaluable Laws of Growth focuses on the overall guiding principles of growth.
 According to John C. Maxwell, there is such a thing as laws of growth.
 For over 50 years, he’s built up his knowledge of growth and has written a book to share what those particular laws he has established are.

-Another great book written by Malcolm Gladwell, Blink is a book that gets you to be thinking about all kinds of things.
+Written by Malcolm Gladwell, Blink is a book that gets you to be thinking about all kinds of things.
 From our rapid-fire choices to even something as meta as thinking itself, this book brings people from all manners of life and how they can use unique abilities in an instant.

 From a psychologist who can predict if a couple is doomed or not to a tennis coach who can tell whether a player will double-fault before the racket hits the ball, this book will challenge a lot of aspects of people and our thought process.

-24. Thinking Fast and Slow
+40. Thinking Fast and Slow

-Written by Nobel laureate Daniel Kahneman, this book is based on his seminars revolving around behavioral psychology, behavioral economics, and happiness studies.
+Written by Nobel laureate Daniel Kahneman, Thinking Fast and Slow is based on his seminars revolving around behavioral psychology, behavioral economics, and happiness studies.
 This book provides a convenient summary of all of these aspects in his first-ever public book.

 This is a big deal as the discoveries that Kahneman uncovered revolutionized the cognitive psychology world and sprung several industries from these concepts.

-The last of our long list of audiobooks is Switch.
-This book talks about the struggles to make long-lasting changes in various environments.
+Switch talks about the struggles to make long-lasting changes in various environments.
 From companies and communities to our very own lives, ‘Switch’ provides some insight into what are the leading causes and help us to “make the switch”.

 The solutions presented are based on something that psychologists have uncovered.
 It presents two types of mindsets: the rational mind and the emotional mind.
 The premise of the book establishes these things and how we can use them to our advantage.